A History of Caring

 Mount Saint Joseph also takes pride in the role they play in training health professionals of tomorrow.
 Working collaboratively with area schools, Colleges, and private training centers, we are helping shape the future of long term care in our area.

-Mount Saint Joseph Nursing Home is independently operated as a not for profit entity, by a voluntary Board of Directors who represent their community, and are entrusted with maintaining the Mission and Philosophy as set out by the owners and founding religious order, the RHSJ, now represented by Catholic Health International.
+Mount Saint Joseph is independently operated as a not for profit entity, by a voluntary Board of Directors who represent their community, and are entrusted with maintaining the Mission and Philosophy as set out by the owners and founding religious order, the Religious Hospitallers of St. Joseph (RHSJ), now represented by Catholic Health International.

 In 2019, our founders, the Religious Hospitallers of St. Joseph, celebrated 150 years of service delivery on the Miramichi, 70 of those as a nursing home or a Long Term Care facility.